lsaravia/CriticalGlobalForest/Notes.md

 @Martin2015

+Furthermore—and differently for the two previous cases—spatial disorder induces a broad region around the transition point in which power law scaling is generically observed.
+In particular, the averaged activity decays in a very slow (power law) fashion as a function of time toward the quiescent state, not just at the critical point (as usually happens) but rather for a whole range of values of the control parameter a.
+This region, with generic scale-free behavior, is usually dubbed “Griffiths phase” and stems from the fact that unfavorable zones are emptied first and then, progressively, more and more resilient zones collapse in a step-by-step fashion (77).
+Therefore, we have confirmed that spatial random heterogeneity is a sufficient ingredient to destroy abrupt regime shifts in 2D stochastic systems, giving rise to smooth transitions, in agreement with ref 71.

 Thus, catastrophic shifts can actually appear in noisy systems.
 However, we also show that adding any of the following ingredients, (i) enhanced demographic variability, (ii) limited dispersal/diffusivity, and/or (iii) spatial (quenched) heterogeneity, suffices to alter the nature of the phase transition, giving rise to a second-order (continuous) one.